Max Watters: Cardiff City

 He signed for Cardiff City on 16 January 2021 on a three-and-a-half-year contract for an undisclosed fee.
 Crawley Town manager John Yems later suggested the fee was £1 million.

 On 8 July 2021, Watters joined League One side Milton Keynes Dons on loan for the duration of the 2021–22 season.
 After missing the start of the season through injury, he scored his first goal for the club on 18 September 2021 in a 4–1 away win over Gillingham.
 On 30 December 2021, Cardiff City activated a clause to return Watters from his loan early, having scored 7 goals in 14 appearances in all competitions for MK Dons.

 Following his return, on 22 January 2022 Watters scored his first goal for Cardiff in his first game back for the club in a 3–2 defeat away to Bristol City.

+Barnsley

 On 5 January 2023, Watters returned to League One to join Barnsley on loan until the end of the 2022–23 season.
+He scored his first goal for Barnsley on 11 February 2023 in a 2-0 win against Cambridge United, but was later sent off in the same match.

+He signed permanently for Barnsley in July 2023.

+On 18 July 2025, Watters joined Scottish Premiership club Dundee United on a season-long loan.